elibroftw/blog.elijahlopez.ca/content/posts/university/uw-wlu-double-degree.md

 - Password: same as @mylaurier.ca password or uwaterloo.ca password
 - If connection doesn't work try changing Advanced &rarr; Privacy &rarr; Use device MAC 😒

+On Linux devices, disable the certificate password and only supply the username and password given here.

 ## Homeschool Differences

 ### Scholarships